The origins of the Potting surname lie with the Anglo-Saxon

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations

 under which the name Potting has appeared include Pottinger, Potinger, Pottingal, Pottingale and others.

 Early Notables of the Potting family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Potting Notables in all our PDF Extended History products and printed products wherever possible.
+John Potenger or Pottinger (1647-1733), was a master in chancery and author, the son...
+Another 58 words (4 lines of text) are included under the topic Early Potting Notables in all our PDF Extended History products and printed products wherever possible.